Verbund-Offener-Werkstaetten/vow-matrix-invite-bot/README.md

     F -->|No| J[Send 'Create DM']
  ```

-### 2. Creating/inviting a user, when he sends a creation command
+### 2. Creating/inviting a user, when user sends a creation command